Quansight/Quansight-website/apps/labs/posts/czi-eoss-5-conda-forge.md

     <a href="/posts/czi-eoss-5-conda-forge/conda-forge-old-4.png" target="_blank">
     <img
       src="/posts/czi-eoss-5-conda-forge/conda-forge-old-4.png"
-      alt="Screenshot of how the old documentation site of conda-forge used to look like.
-Top navigation bar painted in black, with a grey sidebar on the left, and the main text on a white background.
-The headers are signaled with red background and white foreground." style={{ width: '500px', height: 'auto', objectFit: 'contain' }}
+      alt="Old documentation site of conda-forge.
+The navigation bar is placed at the top, with a sidebar on the left.
+The main text starts with the title 'conda-forge documentation' followed by a header 'What is conda-forge'." style={{ width: '500px', height: 'auto', objectFit: 'contain' }}
     />
     </a>